 Under a pending $40 million settlement in state court, Career Education Corporation, Le Cordon Bleu’s parent company, has now agreed to offer rebates of up to $20,000 to roughly 8,500 students who attended the academy between Early 2003 and Late 2008.

-In a Recent class-action lawsuit, former students of the cooking school accused it of misleading them about the true value of their culinary education and the job opportunities after graduation.
+In a recent class-action lawsuit, former students of the cooking school Le Cordon Bleu for-profit college accused it of misleading them about the true value of their culinary education and the job opportunities after graduation.
 The students alleged the mega for-profit school defrauded them with countless promises of high-paying jobs and lead them to take on crushing large debt of student loans for expensive programs but provided them with no more chance of finding a high-paying culinary job than someone who didn’t go to culinary school at all.

-Although the school’s offical website says over 48% of graduates find work in their field of study or a “related field,” critics say that the school purposefully uses tactics that includes jobs that don’t pay much more than minimum wage and that don’t require a formal culinary education.
+Although the school’s official website says over 48% of graduates find work in their field of study or a “related field,” critics say that the school purposefully uses tactics that include jobs that don’t pay much more than minimum wage and that don’t require formal culinary education.

-The academy’s tuition ranges from $21,000 for a certificate in pastry and baking arts to $43,000 for an associate degree in culinary arts, which did not including books, supplies, or room and board.
+The academy’s tuition ranges from $21,000 for a certificate in pastry and baking arts to $43,000 for an associate degree in culinary arts, which did not include books, supplies, or room and board.

 “They just oversold it and pushed it.
 They made misleading statements to lure you in,” said Emily Journey, 26, a plaintiff in the class-action lawsuit against the California Culinary Academy.